Biological Sciences (B.S./B.A.)

 WHAT YOU'LL STUDY

 The beauty of the biological sciences major is its flexibility!
 Begin with the basic sciences and later take classes that will tailor the degree to your interests.
-The difference between the two degrees is that the B.A. requires foreign language classes and a minor.
-Plus, each offers different emphasis areas.
+The difference between the two degrees is that the B.A. requires four modern language courses and a minor.

 Combined Bachelor’s/Master’s Program: Apply graduate class credits toward both a Master of Science in bioengineering and a Bachelor of Science in biological sciences.